lostintangent/gitdoc/README.md

 - `GitDoc: File Pattern` - Specifies a glob that indicates the exact files that should be automatically committed.
 This is useful if you'd like to only [auto-commiting specific files](#auto-commiting-specific-files), as opposed to an entire branch.

 - `GitDoc: Pull on Open` - Specifies whether to automatically pull remote changes when you open a repo.
 Defaults to `true`.

+- `GitDoc: Push Mode` - Specifies how changes should be pushed after they're committed.
+This setting only applies when auto-pushing is enabled.
+Can be set to one of the following values: `forcePushWithLease`, `forcePush`, or `push`.
+Defaults to `forcePush`.